 Some of our exceptional GHG credentials are highlighted below:

-SCS is at the forefront of GHG regulations and programs at the state, regional, Federal, and international levels, and we can provide the services you need to control and reduce GHG emissions.
+SCS is at the forefront of GHG regulations and programs at the state, regional, federal, and international levels, and we can provide the services you need to control and reduce GHG emissions.

 SCS Engineers can create a protocol to assess, characterize, and quantify your GHG emissions and set targets for future reductions.
 In effect, we can calculate your “carbon footprint.”
 By establishing operations initiatives and instituting emissions tracking procedures, we can help reduce your GHG emissions, with the added bonus of possible operating cost savings.
 GHG reductions often result in increased efficiency.

-We can help determine whether your organization has marketable GHG credits by assessing the potential for GHG emission credits sales; understanding present and future GHG regulations; participating in voluntary emissions reporting; arranging for certification and sale of GHG credits; and using public reporting and trading programs.
+We can help determine whether your organization has marketable GHG credits by assessing the potential for GHG emission credits sales; understanding present and future GHG regulations; participating in voluntary emissions reporting; arranging for certification and sale of GHG credits, and using public reporting and trading programs.

 Corporations, businesses, and institutions purchase GHG credits for various reasons.
-There is growing consumer demand for environmentally responsible companies who offer new carbon neutral products and services, creating competitive positioning and market value for “green” organizations.
+There is growing consumer demand for environmentally responsible companies that offer new carbon neutral products and services, creating competitive positioning and market value for “green” organizations.
 In addition to complying with regulations and mitigating economic risks, a lot of organizations are concerned about environmental stewardship and corporate responsibility.
 For example, hundreds of universities have pledged carbon neutrality.
 Credits are also being purchased by speculators and even individuals through retail GHG providers.

 Several different entities are selling GHG credits, including carbon asset developers, project developers, aggregators/wholesalers, retailers, and brokers.
 Most of the activity occurs in voluntary markets.
-Other markets include the CCX, the CAR, over the counter, auctions/RFP process, compliance markets (which are rapidly evolving and may become the dominant markets), Regional Greenhouse Gas Initiative (RGGI), regional cap-and-trade program in ten northeast and Mid-Atlantic states, California’s AB32, and Federal cap and trade legislation.
+Other markets include the CCX, the CAR, over the counter, auctions/RFP process, compliance markets (which are rapidly evolving and may become the dominant markets), Regional Greenhouse Gas Initiative (RGGI), regional cap-and-trade program in ten Northeast and Mid-Atlantic states, California’s AB32, and Federal cap and trade legislation.

 There are many sources of methane, including landfills, dairies (manure digestion), and Coal Mine Methane (CMM) which is released to the atmosphere from mining activities.
-Methane is a potent and widespread GHG with a short atmospheric lifetime (about 12 years), so benefits of capturing it can be realized in the near-term.
-It is a great source of energy; and methane projects directly and indirectly reduce GHG emissions while generating energy.
+Methane is a potent and widespread GHG with a short atmospheric lifetime (about 12 years), so the benefits of capturing it can be realized in the near-term.
+It is a great source of energy; and methane projects, directly and indirectly, reduce GHG emissions while generating energy.
 Methane can be used for electricity; combined heat and power; thermal energy; medium Btu fuel (500-700 btu/scf); boilers, kilns, heaters, greenhouses, etc.; to supplement natural gas and propane use; and as pipeline injection and vehicle fuel.